sveltejs/svelte/.changeset/dull-laws-end.md

 'svelte': patch
 ---

-fix: ignore `as` types expressions on property definitions
+fix: ignore `as` type expressions on property definitions